- Updated: 13 August 2018

 There will be many planned meals on the Caravan, but you will need to cook on your own as well.
 There will be plenty of opportunity for you to get to grocery stores for food as you need it.

 There will be a “Drivers Meeting” before each move to review travel plans.
-While you are on the road (and often in a campsite) the CB will be used.
+While you are on the road (and often in a campsite) the CB may be used.

 Although our Caravans do travel into some remote and interesting spots, there is always access to fuel (Diesel, Gasoline, and Propane).